thedevarchive/code-snippet-manager/README.md

 You can save snippets by clicking on the Download button in the __View Snippets__ page.
 You may save it with any name of your choosing, and after clicking on Save on the dialog box, you will get a JSON file containing the saved snippets and languages.

 ## Loading Code Snippets
 You can upload the JSON file containing the snippets and the languages by clicking on the Upload button in the __View Snippets__ page.
-If successful, you will be able to see the saved snippets and languages in that file.
+If successful, you will be able to see the file's saved snippets and languages on the website.

 # Features